vedanthv/Road-Traffic-Accident-Severity-Classification/README.md

 - More than 11000 observations have Male Drivers who caused the accident.
 This also indicates class imbalance in the dataset
 - Not maintaining distance between vehicle and pedestrian has caused the most accidents caused by sudden lane changes
 - More than 10000 accidents are caused when the owner of the vehicle was riding
-- More than 7000 accidents accur in the evening
+- More than 7000 accidents occur in the evening

 ### Data Pre Processing and Handling Missing Values